 serve dal fry hot with steamed basmati rice, biryani rice, jeera rice or saffron pulao. dal fry also goes well with rotis or naan.

-how to make dal fry recipe restaurant style:
+how to make dal fry recipe:

 pressure cooking lentils for dal fry: